engylemure/maybe_rails/README.md

 # maybe_rails

-Follow up of the getting started with Ruby on Rails guis
+Follow up of the getting started with Ruby on Rails guide, it's just a small app using SQLite and docker for developing a Rails application.